 Missouri University of Science and Technology Faculty Senate

 Academic Freedom & Standards Committee of Missouri S&T Faculty Senate, "Missouri S&T Undergraduate Experiential Learning Standard & Operating Procedure" (2013).
 Academic Freedom & Standards.
-Paper 1.
+1.